abinit/abinit/doc/tutorial/rttddft.md

 needed to restart a RT-TDDFT run if one wants to continue a calculation.
 In that case, the variable [[td_restart]] should be set to 1.
 The file *trttddft_2o_TDENER* contains the total energy and its decomposition into the different contributions as a function of time.
 You can have a look at this file and try to plot the total energy as well as some energy contributions.
-You should find that the total energy as well as all other contributions remain constant.
+You should find that the total energy as well as all contributions remain constant.
 This is to be expected as we started from the ground state orbitals which are *stationary states*.
 If we do not perturb the system then running a time-dependent calculation does not make much sense.